 The rocking sequence shall end with the completion of a cycle.
 Before making the measurements, the vehicle shall be allowed to come to rest spontaneously.
 Instead of using floating platforms, the same effect can be achieved by moving the vehicle backwards and forwards for at least a complete wheel revolution.

 5.4.2.
-M2, M3 and N category vehicles with conventional suspension
+Vehicles of categories M2, M3 and N with conventional suspension

 5.4.2.1.
-If the treatment method for category M1 vehicles described in paragraph 5.4.1. is not possible, the method described in paragraphs 5.4.2.2. or 5.4.2.3. may be used.
+If the treatment method for vehicles of category M1 described in paragraph 5.4.1. is not possible, the method described in paragraphs 5.4.2.2. or 5.4.2.3. may be used.

 5.4.2.2.
 With the vehicle standing on the measuring site and the wheels on the ground, rock the vehicle by temporarily varying the load.

 5.4.2.3.
-With the vehicle standing on the measuring site and the wheels on the ground, activate the vehicle suspension and all other parts which may affect the dipped-beam inclination by using a vibration rig.
+With the vehicle standing on the measuring site and the wheels on the ground, activate the vehicle suspension and all other parts which may affect the passing-beam inclination by using a vibration rig.
 This can be a vibrating platform on which the wheels rest.

 5.4.3.
 Vehicles with non-conventional suspension, where the propulsion system has to be running.